cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ## Surveys - global

-We track several events related to inviting users to take surveys like the survey prompt display, clicking on the button to take the survey or dismissing the prompt.
+We track several events related to inviting users to take surveys like the survey prompt display, selecting on the button to take the survey, or dismissing the prompt.

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |